European shares fall, hit by weak earnings and banks

 “There’s a realisation that while the issues are being dealt with, there are a range of further measures that will need to be taken.”

-A top riser in the sector, Spain’s Repsol rose 5.8 percent after announcing a 2.9 million euro writedown on its 2015 results, after oil prices plunged well below the $50 a barrel they had forecast as an adverse scenario.

-Despite the big writedown, analysts note that the underlying quarter was strong while debt reduction had also been positive.

-Electrolux added 4.4 percent, despite reporting a fourth quarter loss, with traders citing a better than expected underlying performance.
+Among the gainers, Electrolux added 3.9 percent, despite reporting a fourth quarter loss, with traders citing a better than expected underlying performance.